xherma34/ChatApp/ArchitectureMockup/architecture.md

 - Handle security (Rate-limiting, authentication, authorization)
 - Scale and Deploy (API gateway, microservices, Docker?)

+## Features to implement?
+- Sending friend requests and having friend lists
+  - Services update -> you can get information on friendly users
+  - Models update -> friends list object
+  - Relationship definition for DbContext
+- Blocking of other users
+  - User property BlockedUsers ->
+  - Update service logic -> blocked user's messages are not seen by the blockator and vice versa
+- Message reactions: create a table for this MessageReaction:
+  - id, messageid, userid, emoji (string)
+- Messages nested threading
+  - Add a ParentMessageId property to Message model and implement services for add (as threaded) etc.
+- Banning users from chat rooms or whole accounts

 ## Functionality
 - users can be part of a chat
 - Users can create and be part of groupchats